 Limitations of Outlook ICS subscriptions

-- Read-only — you can’t edit subscribed events from within Outlook
+- Read-only — you can’t edit subscribed events

-- Real-time updates — changes appear in 1–5 seconds, not 12–24 hours
+- Real-time — changes appear in seconds, not hours

 Outlook web vs desktop